Updated: March 23, 2025 - By: - Categories: Freshwater Fish

 ghost-shrimp

-These shrimp do prefer lots of cover and will be happiest in a planted tank or one with lots of wood and décor for them to tuck themselves away into.
-They grow to 1.5 inches and can be kept by beginners, with a minimum tank size of 5 gallons.
+They prefer plenty of cover and thrive in planted tanks or setups with wood and décor for hiding.
+They grow to 1.5 inches and are beginner-friendly, requiring a minimum tank size of 5 gallons.

 Indian Whisker Shrimp